 All instances of intolerance will be regarded as a safeguarding issue to be recorded in CPOMs.
-Suspected perpetrators may be isolated in the reflection room whilst the issues reported are investigated by SLT as soon as is practicable.
+Suspected perpetrators may be isolated whilst the issues reported are investigated by SLT as soon as is practicable.

 Where it is deemed appropriate, further sanctions will be applied to reinforce the seriousness of the offence.